 W.E.B.
-Du Bois (1868-1963) was an early leader in the struggle for racial equality in the U.S. As a social scientist, Du Bois used objective methods to challenge discriminatory ideologies and institutions to advocate for social change.
-The Philadelphia Negro, published by Du Bois in 1899, was a groundbreaking sociological study of the city's African American community.
+Du Bois (1868-1963) was an American sociologist, historian, writer, and editor.
+As a social scientist, Du Bois used objective scientific methods to advocate for social change.
+The Philadelphia Negro: A Social Study,2 published by Du Bois in 1899, was a groundbreaking sociological study of the city's African American community.
 It was one of the first research projects to combine urban ethnography, social history, and descriptive statistics.
-As a result of this work, Du Bois was acknowledged as the father of social science.

 Since FY 2000, NIJ has supported the W.E.B.
-Du Bois Program to advance the field of research on race and crime in the U.S. with funding for Fellows who are early in their careers.
-Past Fellows have examined policing, courts, corrections, and other topics, but most often victimization and offending in immigrant and other contexts.
-Examples include: violence against women and children in indigenous cultures; dispute-related violence among blacks and Hispanics in urban settings; Arab-American experiences with respect to crime and victimization; rates of violence and victimization among different racial and ethnic groups in immigrant communities; and correlations between marriage and desistance among first and second generation immigrants.
+Du Bois Program to advance the field of research on race and crime in the United States, with funding for fellows who are early in their careers.
+Past fellows have examined policing, courts, corrections, and other topics.

-Many Fellows have applied quantitative methods such as using national survey, police department, and other archival data for longitudinal, multilevel, and other statistical analyses.
-With increased NIJ grant funding to promote mixed method approaches, some Fellows have incorporated primary data collection including qualitative research into their protocols.
-Examples include: structured surveys with undocumented migrant workers about victimization and reporting; focus groups with the Albanian diaspora in communities affected by organized crime; and a survey experiment testing the effect of exposure to racialized cues on support for justice reinvestment.
+Many fellows have applied quantitative methods, such as using national survey, police department, and other archival data, for longitudinal, multilevel, and other statistical analyses.
+With increased NIJ grant funding to promote mixed-method approaches, some fellows have incorporated primary data collection, including qualitative research, into their protocols.
+Examples include: police decision-making pathways in diverse communities; examining how risk assessment and neighborhood context affects sentencing decisions; focus groups with the Albanian diaspora in communities affected by organized crime; and a survey experiment testing the effect of exposure to various cues on support for justice reinvestment.

 See the W.E.B.
-Du Bois Fellowship webpage for a brief description of the program, a list of past Fellows and their projects, and links to research reports and other publications.
+Du Bois Fellowship webpage3 for a brief description of the program, a list of past fellows and their projects, and links to research reports and other publications.

-In FY 2016, NIJ expanded the program to include a new funding category with support for more extensive research projects led by experienced PIs who could provide mentoring to less experienced researchers.
-NIJ awarded several new grants under the Scholar and Fellowship funding categories, including research on youth violence and victimization, policing and racial bias in traffic stops, and civilian oversight and review boards.
-The variety of research methods proposed were broad: analyzing department of corrections records to examine restrictive housing placement decisions for racial and gender disparities in punishment; exploring an innovative "data scraping" computer application to compile data from newly released court records to examine case processing disparity; and conducting Q-sorts of information from interviews with LGBTQ people of color about intersectional subjection in police interactions.
+In FY 2016, NIJ expanded the program to include a new funding category with support for more extensive research projects led by experienced principal investigators (PI) who could provide mentoring to less experienced researchers.
+NIJ has awarded several grants under the scholar and fellowship funding categories, including research on youth violence and victimization, policing and traffic stops, civilian oversight and review boards, prison reform effects, preadjudication risk-needs assessments, and inter-generational gang violence.